MicrosoftDocs/dataexplorer-docs/data-explorer/authenticate-with-aad.md

 The main authentication scenarios are as follows:

-* [User authentication](perform-user-authentication): Used to verify the identity of human users through interactive prompts that prompt the user for their credentials or programmatically via a token.
+* [User authentication](#perform-user-authentication-with-msal): Used to verify the identity of human users through interactive prompts that prompt the user for their credentials or programmatically via a token.

-* [Application authentication](perform-application-authentication): Used to verify the identity of an application that needs to access resources without human intervention by using configured credentials.
+* [Application authentication](#perform-application-authentication-with-msal): Used to verify the identity of an application that needs to access resources without human intervention by using configured credentials.

-* [On-behalf-of (OBO) authentication](perform-on-behalf-of-authentication): Allows an application to get an Azure AD access token for another application and then "convert" it to an Azure AD access token to access your cluster.
+* [On-behalf-of (OBO) authentication](#perform-on-behalf-of-authentication): Allows an application to get an Azure AD access token for another application and then "convert" it to an Azure AD access token to access your cluster.

-* [Single page application (SPA) authentication](perform-single-page-application-spa-authentication): Allows client-side SPA web applications to sign in users and get tokens to access your cluster.
+* [Single page application (SPA) authentication](#perform-single-page-application-spa-authentication): Allows client-side SPA web applications to sign in users and get tokens to access your cluster.
+This flow must be implemented with MSAL.

+For user and application authentication, we recommend using the [Kusto client libraries](kusto/api/client-libraries.md).
+For OBO and SPA authentication, the Kusto client libraries can't be used.
+To learn how to authenticate for these flows, see [On-behalf-of (OBO) authentication](perform-on-behalf-of-authentication) and [Single page application (SPA) authentication](perform-single-page-application-spa-authentication).

 ## Authentication parameters

-During the token acquisition process with MSAL, the client needs to provide the following parameters:
+During the token acquisition process, the client needs to provide the following parameters:

 |Parameter|Description|
 |--|--|